Visualizing Developer Download Counts

 In future, based on any revenue made from this app, I would like to turn this into a much broader metric set for developers and actually go into things like graphing interaction over time, displaying dependent package counts, separate transitive downloads vs. direct downloads, etc. These things would likely require a fair bit of extra work and perhaps the introduction of a backend, so I'm putting it on hold until I receive any feedback on the initial implementation (although these are features I would also like personally, so I'm eager for an excuse to work on them!).

 The application is named My Dev Statistics and lives in both the iOS and Android app stores.
-If you're as into download statistics as I have become, or you just enjoy reading my content, feel free to purchase it for $0.99.
-As mentioned this will go towards potential future development, and I really don't like including advertisements.
+If you're as into download statistics as I have become, or you just enjoy reading my content, feel free to grab it!
 I appreciate all feedback and suggestions as I'm quite weak at mobile UX specifically, so let me know your thoughts!